avestura/avestura.github.io/_includes/skills/programming/iot.md

  I am a big fan of Electronics and DIY.
-I built lots of cool stuff with my complete pack of sensors and electronic tools.
+I built lots of cool stuff with my complete pack of sensors and electronic tools including Arduino.